 The four community foundations participating in this program were selected from CFLeads’ groundbreaking Community Foundation Equity Network:

 - Community Foundation of Greater Dubuque

 - Kalamazoo Community Foundation

 - Saint Paul & Minnesota Foundations

-The CIC is a project of CFLeads and extends grant resources to each of the five participating community foundations to carry out this work.
-If you’re interested in learning more about the CIC or other CFLeads learning opportunities, please contact Angela Brown at email@example.com or 617-854-3544.
+The CIC is a project of CFLeads and extends grant resources to each of the four participating community foundations to carry out this work.
+If you’re interested in learning more about the CIC or other CFLeads learning opportunities, please contact Angela Brown at firstname.lastname@example.org or 617-854-3544.